Looking for an old or retired unit?

 We recommend in the strongest possible terms that teachers do not use the following retired curriculum units.
 If you are a teacher who is still using any of these units, or if you have any questions about why we have retired these units, please email us at choices@brown.edu.

-• A Forgotten History: The Slave Trade and Slavery in New England (This will be re-released at a later date under a modified title.
+- A Forgotten History: The Slave Trade and Slavery in New England (This may be re-released at a later date under a modified title.
 In the meantime, please see our unit Racial Slavery in the Americas: Resistance, Freedom, and Legacies.)

 Plans for New Curriculum

 Some of the periods of history in retired curriculum units will be covered in future releases in our U.S. History Series.
-In 2023, we began development on a new unit that will cover the Great Depression.
+We are going to develop a new unit that will cover the Great Depression.
 We are planning to replace the content from the retired unit The Origins of the Cold War: U.S. Choices After World War II and to develop new curriculum on World War II.
 We are also planning to develop new content to replace To End All Wars: World War I and the League of Nations Debate.

 The best way to be sure you are notified of new and updated releases is to join our mailing list (see the red bar below).
 You can also follow us on Facebook, Instagram, and Twitter: @choicesprogram.